-Blue River is now open all year, but bait fishing is allowed only from the fourth Saturday of April through Oct.
-31 each year.
+Blue River is open all year, but bait fishing is allowed only from late April through October.

 Above the reservoir, anglers may keep five hatchery trout and up to two wild trout (without a clipped adipose fin) that are at least 8 inches.

-Steelhead that are 24 inches in length or under must also be fin-clipped, but steelhead larger than 24 inches may be kept even if their adipose fin is intact.
+Steelhead that are 24 inches long or under must be fin-clipped, but steelhead larger than 24 inches may be kept even if their adipose fin is intact.

 The reservoir is open all year with a five-trout limit.